zhaozhixu/LightNet/docs/Documentation/Intermediate-Language.md

 which is still piece of cake for computers, but a nightmare for humans.

-Thus, LightNet provides a "concise version" of JSON IR format, which contains the exactly the same information as JSON IR, called LightNet Intermediate Language (IL), which can be transformed to JSON IR by `il2json.pl` (installed by default).
+Thus, LightNet provides a "concise version" of JSON IR format, which contains exactly the same information as JSON IR, called LightNet Intermediate Language (IL), which can be transformed to JSON IR by `il2json` (installed by default).

 The basic format for an operator's representation in IL is: